 To join this program, you must apply for admission.
 This competitive program accepts 25 students every fall term.
 Candidates who are most successful have strong ASL and English skills.Questions?
-Take a campus tour or talk with a program advisor.
+Schedule a visit or talk with a program advisor.

 How to apply

 Apply to PCC

 Applying to PCC is free and only takes a few minutes.
 Complete this step as soon as possible so you can start using PCC resources.
 On the application, choose Associate of General Studies for your major.
 (Your major will be updated after you’re admitted to the program.)

 Apply to PCC angle right

 Term you want to start Apply to ASL/English Interpreting Fall 2022 March 31, 2022

 These classes must be completed with a letter grade of “C” or better before entering the program:

 - ASL 240: Introduction to the Deaf Community